camcl/poolimputeSNPs/README.md

 #     $ conda deactivate
 ```

-The term `(base)` indicates that conda is installed and using the default base environment.
+The term `(base)` indicates that conda is installed and using the default base environment of conda.
-Activate the environment with `conda activate poolimputeSNPs/workflow/envs`.
+Activate the conda environment specific to the workflow with `conda activate poolimputeSNPs/workflow/envs`.
 You should see the following in the terminal:

 ```